Monroeville sweeps New London in FC match

 OLIVESBURG — The Lady Flyers remain undefeated after defeating Crestview in an FC match on Thursday, 25-19, 25-16, 25-8.

-Rachel Bleile seemed to have a hand in almost everything for St. Paul (3-0, 3-0), recording 14 points, including a pair of aces, had 12 digs and 45 assists.
+Rachel Bleile seemed to have a hand in almost everything for St. Paul (3-0, 3-0).
+She had 14 points, including a pair of aces, with 12 digs and 45 assists.
 Lauren Chandler scored nine points with two aces and notched 20 digs to lead the team.
 Tess Lepley paced the Flyers at the net with 18 kills, as Meghan Hedrick had 15 and Kamryn Maxwell added 11.

 In junior varsity action, the Lady Flyers picked up a 25-12, 25-9 win over the Cougars.
 Danielle Smith and Anna Lukasko had eight and six kills, respectively.
 Libby Dvorak chipped in with 10 digs.